Chrysler Fifth Avenue: Origin and the "R-Body years"

 The underlying technology, consisting of engine, transmission chassis, suspension and drivetrain was shared with all full-sized R-body vehicles sold as Dodge and Plymouth products, while the exclusivity of the Chrysler name added sound insulation, color selections and more sound system choices.
 Overall production of the R-body New Yorkers was low (less than 75,000 from 1979 through 1981) and Fifth Avenue production was approximately 25% of them.
 14 were stretched into limousines and several were provided for use during the 1980 Winter Olympics in Lake Placid, NY.
 The others were loaned to Hollywood movie studios.
 During this time the Early 1980s recession in the United States began to take effect and impact sales.

 North American luxury sedans began to experience competition from imported European marques, like the Mercedes-Benz S-Class, BMW 7 Series, and the Jaguar XJ which offered standard equipment like fuel injection, responsive engine performance and heightened levels of luxury appearance and equipment.

 Japanese marques introduced the Toyota Cressida and the Nissan Maxima offering luxurious appearances, high levels of formerly optional equipment as standard and fuel efficiency for a modest price.

 ASC LeBaron Fifth Avenue

 For 1980 only, a Fifth Avenue package was created by ASC (American Sunroof Corporation) for the Chrysler LeBaron, which shared its Chrysler M platform with the Dodge Diplomat.
 This rare option package, produced on 654 LeBarons for the year, included many of the exterior features found on the New Yorker Fifth Avenue on a shorter wheelbase.

 1982–1989: The M-body years

-For model year 1982, the R-body line was discontinued and the New Yorker nameplate transferred to the smaller M-body line.
+For the 1982 model year, the R-body line was discontinued and the New Yorker nameplate transferred to the smaller M-body line.
 Up to this point, the Chrysler M-body entry had been sold as LeBaron, but that name was moved to a new K-car based FWD line.
 Following the nameplate swap, the M-body line was consolidated and simplified.
 360 V8 engines were gone, as were coupes and station wagons (the K-car LeBaron's coupe and wagon replaced them).